SachaCR/events-sourcing/README.md

 Event sourcing library.

 This library allow you to create projection object that result from a list of events.
+You can also revert events and time travels at any point in time.

 To compute your events you need to attach reducer for each event types.
 Your reducer must be pure and return an object that reflect the update that you want to apply to your projection.

 # Projection(events, state, reducers) :

 - events: `optional` array of events.
-Default value: [].
+Default value: `[]`.
 - state: `optional` object.
-Default value: { sequence: 0, values:{} }
+Default value: `{ sequence: 0, values:{} }`
 - reducers: `optional` array.
-Default value: []
+Default value: `[]`

 ```js
 const evsc = require('events-sourcing');